Language Features

 ES6 introduced proper module declarations.
 Earlier, this was somewhat ad hoc and we used formats, such as AMD or CommonJS.
 ES6 module declarations are statically analyzable.
 This is highly useful for tool authors.
 Effectively, this means we can gain features like tree shaking.
 This allows the tooling to skip unused code easily simply by analyzing the import structure.

-import and export for Single
+and export

 #